sgmurphy/wordpress-plugins/contact-forms-anti-spam/README.txt

 == Changelog ==

+= 2.1.1 - 24/07/2024 =
+* Improvement - Improve Honeypot check for Elementor + CF7 + Comments + Woocommerce Review + Registration
+* Bug Fix - Fix css glitch on some casese with new Honeypots

 = 2.1.0 - 22/07/2024 =
 * New Feature - Time check (If spent less then 5 secund in site - Spam)